Graham913/G-Hog-mapper-notebook/README.md

 We made a lot of progress in terms of CAD, creating most of what we needed for the final robot.
 Graham has been working hard and focused on the CAD while I was focused on researching ahead for tasks such as tackling the camera and LCD screen.

+The "Initial Chassis Base" is simply the design for the base of the robot's payload.
+It has holes extruded to allow for screws to hold other parts in that we print.
+The "Initial Rough Tread Design" is a rough draft of our ideas for the tank treads.
+The "Singular Tread" is one of the many identical treads we will print and assemble together using pieces of wire as axles in order to act as proper treads.
+The "Tread Wheel" is one of the 4 identical wheels we will print to surround the motors.
+The treads will then surround those wheels to move on uneven terrain.
+The "Bracket" and "Motor Brackets" are used to hold the motors and the fake motors.
+Each side of the robot will have one real motor and one fake one which essentially acts as an axle.
+The "Tread Assembly" shows what the result of assembling all of the singular treads will be.
+The "Rough Assembly" shows what our base will look like with the wheels on either side.

 ### Initial Chassis Base - - - - - - - - - - - - - - - - - -Initial Rough Tread Design
 <img src="images/chasis.png" width="400">                                  <img src="images/initial design treads.png" width="400">